masneyb/shotwell-site-generator/README.md

 A second static site is generated where the use of Javascript is minimized for the long-term preservation of the library.

+You can serve these static files on a webserver such as nginx / apache2, and if desired, setup some kind of authentication (like HTTP basic auth over HTTPS).
+There's no complicated additional webserver plugins that need to be setup for a particular application runtime since you're just serving static content.

 Note that the generated website is readonly and you cannot make any changes to your media there.
 If you need to make a change, then make those changes inside Shotwell, and rerun this project to incrementally update the generated website.
 I have automation setup so that when I backup my